rakkaalhazimi/tRex-reinforcement-learning/README.md

 3. **Download webdriver for chrome** [here](https://sites.google.com/chromium.org/driver/)

-   Match the driver with your Chrome version, after you download it, move the driver in your current directory (repo directory).
+   Match the driver with your Chrome version, after you download it, move the driver in your current directory (repo directory / same level with main.py).

 4. **Start the code**